 How Are You Using Social Media in Your Job Search?

-You can use social media to your advantage while searching for a positon by using it to research a company you are interested in as well as its recent news.
-You can also connect with recruiters and find out about openings.
+You can leverage social media to your advantage while searching for a position by using it to research a company you are interested in, as well as its recent news.
+You may also connect with recruiters and find out about openings.
 Social media is a great way to reinforce your professional brand.
-However, make sure all social media profiles are clean so you and your degree can do the work you are meant to do as you search for your dream job.
+However, make sure all social media profiles are clean, so you and your degree can do the work you are meant to do as you search for your dream job.

 LinkedIn: Your Professional Network; Connect with Alumni; Build new connections.

-- Profile picture should be “headshot” of you dressed professionally
+- The profile picture should be a “headshot” of you dressed professionally

 - Connect with professionals for informational interviews